Thinking big to develop a growing region

 Denver International Airport poised for global expansion

-Nearly 58.3 million passengers traveled through Denver International Airport (DEN) in 2016, marking the third consecutive year of record-setting traffic in the airport's history.
-DEN is the sixth-busiest airport in the nation and 18th busiest in the world.
+More than 69 million passengers travel through Denver International Airport (DEN) each year.
+DEN is currently forecast to rank as the third-busiest airport in the nation and in the top ten busiest in the world.

 Opened in 1995, DEN is the only major airport built in the United States in the past 27 years.
 The $4.2 billion facility encompasses 53 square miles, making DEN twice the size of Manhattan Island.